codemode10/codemode10/README.md

 Hi there I'm Lloyd 👋

-- 🔭 Since finishing a coding bootcamp at Le Wagon in April 23, I have been working on website allowing guests to register their attendance and list dietary requirements ahead of a wedding.
+- 🔭 Since finishing a coding bootcamp at Le Wagon in April 2023, I have been working as a Freelance web developer to further my learning.

-- 🌱 I’m currently learning React and furthering my understanding of JS and Ruby through building projects as a Freelancer.
+- 🌱 I recently completed a project where I conceptualised, designed, and implemented an interactive mobile-friendly web application using Ruby on Rails and Mapbox API.
+The website is a dynamic platform for users to discover various activities in Paris through an interactive map and also allows them to engage in rich conversations through a user-friendly commenting system.
+Have a look at https://www.middaymidnightinparis.site/

 - 📫 How to reach me: lloydmellor@gmail.com

--->